-Hi, I’m Aiden and I love gaming.
-I am 22 and have had a passion for it for as long as I can remember.
+Hi, I’m Aiden.
+I am a 22 year old transgender man and I love gaming.
+I have had a passion for it for as long as I can remember.
 From watching my parents play Little Big Adventure and Halo when I was young; to solo playing game series from Assassin’s Creed to The Sims; then to sessions online with my friends and family on CS:GO, Diablo or Ark; and now I am making beautiful and exciting games myself.

-I have a higher second class BA (Hons) Degree in Game Design and am currently studying my Masters Degree, specialising in UI Design.
+I have a higher second class BA (Hons) Degree in Game Design and have just finished my Masters Degree, specialising in UI Design.

 This cartoon style game is a 2.5D platform game.
 To create the extra dimension, there is be a background, mid-ground and foreground along with a 3D character in order to give visual depth.